Near-horizon Geodesic Instabilities and Anomalous Decay of Quasinormal Modes in Weyl Black Holes: Photon sphere's QNMs for asymptotically dS-like black holes

 where

 \\

-On the other hand, considering the effective potential around the maximum (\ref{expansion}) of the potential and defining the width of the effective potential ($\Delta r^*$) as the interval over which the potential has decayed by a factor of $\epsilon V $ from its maximum value.
+Now, considering the effective potential around the maximum (\ref{expansion}) of the potential and defining the width of the effective potential ($\Delta r^*$) as the interval over which the potential has decayed by a factor of $\epsilon V $ from its maximum value.
 We obtain:

 Therefore,

 In Fig. (\ref{potencial}) we show the behavior of the width of the effective potential.
 Note that for $m=0.1$ the width increases with $\ell$, while for $m=0.5$ the width decreases with $\ell$, which shows an inversion in the behavior of the width, that causes an inverted behavior in $\omega_I$, as we will discuss in the next subsection.